 Benefits of a Recumbent Bike

 As well as being more comfortable and easier on your lower back, butt, and legs, recumbent exercise bikes also put you in the ideal position for watching TV while you exercise.
 This can provide the ideal distraction that many exercisers need to make their workouts more entertaining.
-On a regular upright exercise bike, as you lean forward with your hands on the handle bars, trying to watch TV as you work out will probably cause neck pain.
+On a regular upright exercise bike, as you lean forward with your hands on the handlebars, trying to watch TV as you work out will probably cause neck pain.

-If you want to cycle for fitness but are concerned about comfort, or think that a regular exercise bike might be too advanced for you, consider buying a recumbent bike.
+If you want to cycle for fitness but are concerned about comfort or think that a regular exercise bike might be too advanced for you, consider buying a recumbent bike.
 They provide a great solution for the problems that some exercisers experience with regular stationary indoor bikes.

 Ready for lots of choices?
 Browse our stationary recumbent bike reviews and choose your new ride!
 We’ve reviewed the spectrum from cheap recumbent bikes to elite fitness machines.
 Just click an image below to get an honest point-by-point review.
 We start off with the positives of each choice and then point out possible drawbacks.
 Popular two-in-one fitness machines are reviewed here too.
 These recumbent bikes can also tone the upper body, so they’re sometimes called total body trainers.
 For example, the Avari Conversion II recumbent bike can be converted into a rowing machine.